-This course in marine biology examines the nearshore marine communities of the Pacific coast of southern California and Baja California.
-Studies include the principles of community ecology and community analysis and the identification and biology of the algal, invertebrate and fish assemblage that form the nearshore communities.
-An emphasis is placed on the morphological, physiological and behavioral adaptations of organisms and on understanding the role that biological interactions play in determining the community structure and organization.
+This course in marine biology examines the rocky intertidal zone communities of the Punta Banda region of Baja California, Mexico.
+Studies include the principles of community ecology and community analysis and the identification and biology of the algal, invertebrate and fish assemblage that form the communities.
+An emphasis is placed on the morphological, physiological and behavioral adaptations of rocky intertidal organisms and on understanding the role that biological interactions play in determining the community structure and organization.
+The effects of the development of the coastal environment on the marine environment are also explored.